stpaultim/key/README.md

 used in a production environment.
 * **File:** Stores the key in a file, which can be anywhere in the file system, as long as it's readable by the user that runs the web server.
+You will be required to manually create this file with the key and place it on your server.
 Storing the key in a file outside of the web root is generally more secure than storing it in the database.

 Both the Configuration and File provider plugins support storing the key with Base64 encoding.